MicrosoftDocs/webview2-winrt-reference/1-0-3590-prerelease/winrt/corewebview2.md

 > void RemoveWebResourceRequestedFilter(string uri, [CoreWebView2WebResourceContext](corewebview2webresourcecontext.md) ResourceContext)

-Warning: This method and <see cref="CoreWebView2.AddWebResourceRequestedFilter(string, CoreWebView2WebResourceContext)"/> are deprecated.
+Warning: This method and `CoreWebView2.AddWebResourceRequestedFilter(string, CoreWebView2WebResourceContext)` are deprecated.
 Removes a matching WebResource filter that was previously added for the [CoreWebView2.WebResourceRequested](corewebview2.md#webresourcerequested) event.
 If the same filter was added multiple times, then it must need to be removed as many times as it was added for the removal to be effective.